 - Track progress on all projects regularly

 - Encourage ongoing learning, improvement, and support initiatives

 - Provide each team member with the software quality assurance tools necessary for the most effective work

 - Nurture a friendly atmosphere within the team

-The aforementioned can be successfully applied both to teams gathered “under one roof” and remote ones.
+The aforementioned recommendations can be successfully applied both to teams gathered “under one roof,” as well as remote and hybrid teams.

-QA analysts usually hear questions like, “Does Google have a QA team?” or “Does Facebook have a QA team?”
+QA analysts usually hear questions like, “Does Google have a QA team?”
 The answer is yes!
-This way should you.
-Behind each successful and high-quality product, there’s a team of professionals who work on maintaining and improving its quality standard and serving a kind of guard against bugs and defects to stop them from getting to users.
+And so should you.
+Behind each successful and high-quality product, there’s a team of professionals who work on maintaining and improving its quality standard and serving as a sentry against bugs and defects to stop them from getting to users.
 A QA engineer questions the developers’ work on improving software by dealing with finding and fixing all kinds of flaws.

 Editor’s note: The article was first published on March 14, 2020, and was updated for relevancy and accuracy on September 30, 2021.